-That makes the central narrative of David W. Brown’s new book The Mission: A True Story all the more intriguing.
+That makes the central narrative of David W. Brown’s 2021 book The Mission: A True Story all the more intriguing.
 Despite the overwhelming scientific and popular appeal of sending a spacecraft to look for life within Jupiter’s watery moon, the quest to make Europa Clipper a reality has been a decades-long uphill battle.
-The fact that the mission became NASA’s next great planetary-science project—and that it even exists at all—is a triumph over what, at times, seemed to be insurmountably long odds.
+The fact that the mission became NASA’s next great planetary science project—and that it even exists at all—is a triumph over what, at times, seemed to be insurmountably long odds.
 Brown, a Louisiana-based journalist, spent several years following the key scientists, engineers, bureaucrats and politicians behind the mission.
 The result is a definitive account of Europa Clipper’s inception—and of the often heroic and sometimes tragic human struggles behind each and every robotic emissary sent voyaging to worlds beyond.

 Scientific American spoke with Brown about his book, Europa Clipper’s long journey to the launchpad, the reason Mars is the “Death Star” of planetary science, and more.

 [An edited transcript of the interview follows.]

 First off, I want to commend you: I’ve followed this topic for years, but I still learned an enormous amount by reading your book.
 By focusing on the people and the politics behind Europa Clipper, you’ve revealed the many other dimensions outside of science that must come together to make interplanetary exploration happen.
 I think there’s an enduring value to your work here, in a historical sense, that goes beyond just telling a good story.